Zeus-Cloud-Team/kafka-bootcamp-instructions/README.md

 **Each team will need to develop the following:**
 1. Avro schema defining each of the 3 files
-1. Topic(s) on Kafka to publish/consume the data to/from (Topic naming should follow this naming structure (Team)-(dataset), for example login-transactions and login-customers where 'login'  is the team name and 'transactions' and 'customers' are the dataset name
+1. Topic(s) on Kafka to publish/consume the data to/from (Topic naming should follow this naming structure (Team)-(dataset), for example lojo-transactions and lojo-customers where 'lojo' is the team name and 'transactions' and 'customers' are the dataset name
 1. Event Producers microservices that read the system-of-record data (from files and publish to topic(s) on Kafka).
 Use ccloud cli to create topics required (in order to simulate events, have the process sleep for a second or so in between pubishing each message)
 1. Consumer microservices that read the topics and consume the messages in real time and flush the results out to files.
 1. The consumer(s) and producer(s) use Avro format to send the data in, and the Avro schemas are being tracked with the schema registry